selfserver/CookEase/CookEase_Algorhythm.md

 ## Progress

 - [x] Frontend
-- [] Backend
+- [x] Backend

 ## Applications
 >Easy and free solution to consent banner, cookie and privacy policy
 ## Future scope
->We are planning to add different privacy policies with respect to the region and we are going to provide user an accurate and concise cookie and privacy policy
+>We are planning to add different privacy policies with respect to the region and we are going to provide user an accurate and concise cookie and privacy policy.
->
+>We are planning to add a consent banner to improve the user experience of the site.
 * GitHub repo link: [Link to repository](https://github.com/selfserver/CookEase)
 * Drive link: [Drive link here](https://drive.google.com/drive/folders/1SRbIRZLnxR7JOcB10NyXK-GesU4FLGug)
 >keep smiling and coding